Kate Nicholl: Member of the Legislative Assembly (2022–)

 On 7 May 2022, Nicholl was the final candidate to be elected for Belfast South, edging out incumbent Green Party MLA Clare Bailey.
 She is the first Zimbabwe-born MLA in Northern Ireland.
 Upon her return to work soon after her daughter's birth, Nicholl highlighted that "support simply doesn't exist for women MLAs with babies and young children" as MLAs have no option for paid maternity leave like MPs do.

-She has been a passionate advocate for migrants and asylum seekers, and has been reported as "one of the best liked MLAs in Stormont across the parties."
+She has been an advocate for migrants and asylum seekers, and has been reported as "one of the best liked MLAs in Stormont across the parties."

 Nicholl ran in Belfast South and Mid Down at the 2024 general election, coming second to the SDLP's Claire Hanna, increasing Alliance's share by 4.9% to 8,839 votes (20.3%).

 Personal life

 Nicholl is married and has one son and a daughter.
 She gave birth to son, Cian Luca Sherry on 17 November 2019.
 On 30 May 2022, Nicholl gave birth to a daughter named Étaín Evelyn Sherry.
 She was named after Nicholl's grandmother Evelyn, who was involved in anti-apartheid activism as a member of the Black Sash in South Africa.
-On 4th April 2025 she gave birth to a baby boy Dara.
+On 4 April 2025 she gave birth to a baby boy Dara.